• 📖 Cover

 The picture below is the clearest motivation.
 The raw data has two real clusters separated top vs bottom — a horizontal cut would correctly divide them.
 But the \(x\)-axis is much wider than the \(y\)-axis, so a small horizontal gap of \(\sim 0.4\) contributes far more to Euclidean distance than the larger vertical gap of \(\sim 0.5\).
 K-Means follows the dominant axis and cuts the data left vs right with a vertical boundary — exactly the wrong split.
 After standardizing each feature to the same scale, the vertical gap finally counts as much as the horizontal one, and K-Means recovers the correct top/bottom split.

-Interpretation: After StandardScaler, the mean of each column is 0.00 and the standard deviation of each column is 1.00 (up to numerical precision).
-The customer who was 45 years old is now +1.28 standard deviations above the mean age.
-The customer who earned $40,000 is now −1.25 standard deviations below the mean income.
-Now when you compute Euclidean distance between two customers, each feature contributes proportionally to how unusual the difference is — not proportionally to the raw units.
-A 5-year age difference and a $12,000 income difference each contribute roughly the same amount to the total distance, which is a far more defensible definition of “similar.”
+Interpretation: After StandardScaler, the mean of each column is 0.00 and the standard deviation of each column is 1.00 up to numerical precision.
+A customer aged 47 sits at approximately +1.3 standard deviations above the mean age, while a customer earning $42,000 sits at approximately −1.3 standard deviations below the mean income.
+When Euclidean distance is now computed between two customers, each feature contributes in proportion to how unusual the difference is rather than to the raw units.
+A five-year age difference and a roughly $12,000 income difference each contribute about the same amount to the total distance, which is a far more defensible operational definition of similarity.

 In practice